 Where shall I go from your Spirit?
 Or where shall I flee from your presence?
 If I ascend to heaven, you are there!
 If I make my bed in the grave, you are there!
 If I take the wings of the morning and dwell in the uttermost parts of the sea, even there your hand shall lead me, and your right hand shall hold me. – Psalm 139:7-10

 The only time Scripture implies that God needs and invitation into our lives and that it is up to us to let Him in, is when we decide to LIVE for Him.
-This invitation takes place when we willingly accept, believe, and confess Jesus as our Savior.
-By placing our trust in His redeeming sacrifice and committing to follow His teaching, we are “inviting” God to come into our hearts to be our Lord.
+This invitation takes place when we willingly accept, believe, and confess Jesus as our Lord and Savior.
+By placing our trust in His redeeming sacrifice and committing to follow His teaching, we are “inviting” God to come into our hearts and make His dwelling in us.

 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved. – Romans 10:9-10